[?] Subscribe To This Site

 Eliminating Snuffles Through Careful Breeding and Culling

-Pasteurellosis is a rabbit disease that happens when the rabbit's immune system is overcome by pasteurella bacteria.
-SNUFFLES is the common term when the symptoms occur in the respiratory system, and aptly describes the sneezing jags these sick rabbits experience.
+Snuffles is a common term used when the symptoms occur in the respiratory system, and aptly describes the sneezing jags these sick rabbits can experience.

 Sponsored Links